 One of the main developments in the industry, however, is when the home automation industry started merging forces with home security.
 This lead to much more advanced devices and much more secure systems as a whole.
 To better understand the situation, let’s take a look at home automation as an industry, and see just how much of an impact it has on your home’s security.

 However, there is a word of caution.
 If your home Wi-Fi and internet connection are not up to speed, your new security system could become defunct before you even unpack it.
 Here are some ways how to check your internet speed.

 What is Home Automation?

 If you take a look at a definition, you’ll find that home automation is the process of building automation for your home, which would then be known as a smart home.
-Home automation devices can control everything from climate and lighting to security systems and home appliances.
+Home automation devices can control everything from climate and lighting to security systems and Online Security Guard Course.
 These kinds of devices, when connected to the internet, are what constitute the Internet of Things.

 The entire concept of home automation is actually pretty old and dates back to the 1900s when electric power distribution was initially introduced.
 The introduction of labor-saving machines such as dishwashers and washing machines was what kickstarted the entire idea.

 Of course, it wasn’t until much later, in 1975, that we saw the first home automation network technology, known as X10.
 This is a communication protocol that is actually still in use today, as it works rather well and a lot of devices support it.